vinayrayapati/rv32i/README.md

      * One can zoom into Magic layout by selecting an area with left and right mouse click followed by pressing "z" key.
      * Various components can be identified by using the ```what``` command in tkcon window after making a selection on the component.

-     The image showing the invoked magic tool using the above command:
+   - The image showing the invoked magic tool using the above command:

      ![Screenshot from 2022-08-30 18-04-31](https://user-images.githubusercontent.com/110079631/187439712-1d3dcbbd-8b00-4eae-a78e-4f19694d4234.png)

-   - The next step is setting port class and port use attributes.
+   - The next step is setting `port class` and `port use` attributes.
 The "class" and "use" properties of the port have no internal meaning to magic but are used by the LEF and DEF format read and write routines, and match the LEF/DEF CLASS and USE properties for macro cell pins.
-Valid classes are: default, input, output, tristate, bidirectional, inout, feedthrough, and feedthru.
-Valid uses are: default, analog, signal, digital, power, ground, and clock.
 These attributes are set in tkcon window (after selecting each port on layout window.
-A keyboard shortcut would be repeatedly pressing **s** till that port gets highlighed).
+A keyboard shortcut would be,repeatedly pressing **s** till that port gets highlighed).
-     The tkcon command window of the port classification is shown in the image below:
+   - The tkcon command window of the port classification is shown in the image below:

      ![port_define](https://user-images.githubusercontent.com/110079631/187438423-d08803fb-2375-495b-9de7-c46a2aadda00.JPG)

-   - In the next step, use `lef write` command to write the LEF file with the same nomenclature as that of the layout (.mag) file.This will create a **sky130_vsdinv.lef** file in the same folder.
+   - In the next step, use `lef write` command to write the LEF file with the same nomenclature as that of the layout `.mag` file.
+This will create a **sky130_vsdinv.lef** file in the same folder.

       ![lef_write](https://user-images.githubusercontent.com/110079631/187439794-340e3c4d-65fc-48ad-8c2b-12ee5054e69f.PNG)